mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 ## Key Findings

 The study revealed that **side information does not systematically improve predictions** across all datasets.
-Key results:

 | Dataset | C-index (Binary Only) | C-index (Both) | Improvement |
 |---------|----------------------|----------------|-------------|